Gellatly Nut Farm

 - Come down to the farm and enjoy the fall harvest!
 You can purchase nuts from volunteers of the Gellatly Nut Farm Society by the pound, or experience the farm firsthand by picking them yourself, with proceeds from the nut sales going to future park enhancement.
 Volunteers will be available at Gellatly House in the park each day from late September to early November from 9:00 am to 4:00 pm.
 Varieties for sale include: Walnuts, Chestnuts, Hazelnuts, Butternuts and more.
 Nut Sale and Storage Information Sheet

-- BC's oldest nut farm hosts the annual, Fall Harvest Fair held every September.
+- BC's oldest nut farm hosts the annual, Fall Harvest Fair every September.
+This year's event takes place Saturday, September 27th from 10am to 3pm.
 Tour the heritage farm, enjoy musical entertainment and other activities.
 Volunteers from the Gellatly Nut Farm Society will also be on hand selling nuts and trees from the orchard.
 As well you can check out the booths displaying the works of local artists and the produce of local farmers!
+View Event Poster

 - Heritage Winter Picnic - held in late February to wrap up Heritage Week in the Central Okanagan with a family picnic, games and other events to celebrate our heritage and winter!

 The park is open year-round dawn to dusk.

 Overnight camping, and open fires are not permitted.
 Smoking is not permitted in any Regional District park.